-Issue SDC Response Timing The previous reactive only approach to maintenance has led to a deterioration of some assets Undertake catch up maintenance on buildings Implement a planned maintenance programme for the future based on condition reporting Undertake regular building wash downs to extend external finish lives Carry out regular property inspections to identify maintenance requirements Develop contract specification for building maintenance services for all buildings directly managed by SDC and engage a contractor On-going Planned maintenance programme in place for some buildings In place form 2021 To be developed in 2021 Partly in place via facility managers and to be progressively developed from 2021 No system in place to manage trend analysis for facility system and assets that cannot be assessed for renewal based on condition Decide on best system to use to enable trend and costs analysis for facility assets specifically systems (e.g. Hevac, Fire) and assets (e.g. lifts, pumps) that cannot have their renewal planned based on condition Develop a tasking system for Buildings Project in 2021 Ensuring lessees are meeting their maintenance obligations in accordance with lease agreements Commence a formal inspection programmes on a regular basis Review Leases (particularly commercial) to ensure they clearly state which party is responsible for maintenance and renewals.
-As part of lease management when flagged in system From 2021 New facilities coming on line with defects and maintenance issues that Council have to rectify Develop handover and defects management process To be developed from 2020 No system for recording and easily accessing as builts and warranty information Develop system for managing warranty and maintenance requirements Warranty and Maintenance requirements captured for 85 Hoskyns Road Ensure new builds have warranty and O&M Manual information provided To be developed from 2021 No standard specifications or contracts for cleaning services Develop a standard specification and contract for cleaning services and modify as required for each building Community Buildings (and LEC, RCC) now covered under Cleaning Contract No: 1142 Miscellaneous building maintenance and repairs has not been budgeted Develop maintenance plans and provide a budget going forward for this work Programmed and budgeted from 2021
+Issue SDC Response Timing The previous reactive only approach to maintenance has led to a deterioration of some assets Undertake catch up maintenance on buildings Implement a planned maintenance programme for the future based on condition reporting Undertake regular building wash downs to extend external finish lives Carry out regular property inspections to identify maintenance requirements Develop contract specification for building maintenance services for all buildings directly managed by SDC and engage a contractor On-going as per plan Planned maintenance programme in place for some buildings In place form 2024 To be developed in 2024 New facility team in place, work programme 2024 No system in place to manage trend analysis for facility system and assets that cannot be assessed for renewal based on condition Decide on best system to use to enable trend and costs analysis for facility assets specifically systems (e.g. Hevac, Fire) and assets (e.g. lifts, pumps) that cannot have their renewal planned based on condition Develop a tasking system for Buildings Project Scoped 2023 Ongoing from 2024 Ensuring lessees are meeting their maintenance obligations in accordance with lease agreements Commence a formal inspection programmes on a regular basis Review Leases (particularly commercial) to ensure they clearly state which party is responsible for maintenance and renewals.
+As part of lease management when flagged in system From 2024 New facilities coming on line with defects and maintenance issues that Council have to rectify Develop handover and defects management process Implement SDC Standard Facility Specification (Draft) PMO office developed 2023/24 From 2024 No system for recording and easily accessing as builts and warranty information Develop system for managing warranty and maintenance requirements Ensure new builds have warranty and O&amp;M Manual information provided To be developed as part of project and facilities system from 2024 Rapid obsolescence of some assets e.g. light fittings requiring early renewal of entire assets Check procurement processes include confirmation of life/supply.
+Monitor asset types that are not meeting estimated life expectancy.
+Ongoing

-Table 13-18: Property & Buildings Operations & Maintenance Issues
+Table 13-16: Property & Buildings Operations & Maintenance Issues